 Configuring Yoast SEO in the robots.txt file

-Search engine optimization with Rank Math
+Optimize SEO with Rank Math

 Use Google's robots.txt test tool

-Check accessibility of robots.txt file
+Check the accessibility of the robots.txt file

 Analyze crawl data via Google Search Console